fortran-lang/fortran-lang.org/_posts/2020-08-01-Fortran-Newsletter-August-2020.md

 ## fortran-lang.org

-Work has continued on the Fortran-lang website, including a new community page and additional tutorial content:
+Work has continued on the Fortran-lang website, including:

+* [#116](https://github.com/fortran-lang/fortran-lang.org/pull/116): updates to the Quickstart tutorial on loop control and syntax

 * [#120](https://github.com/fortran-lang/fortran-lang.org/pull/120): updated the
   [Book section](https://fortran-lang.org/learn/) with a comprehensive list of